pierreribault/toolbox-dockerfiles/README.md

 # 🛠 Toolbox - Dockerfiles 🐳

-This repository contains my images base that meets **my personal needs** for my projects.
+This directory contains my basic images that meets **my personal needs** for my projects.
+All images present here are updated on Dockerhub at least one time each day.
+For example, if I push an update on any Dockerfile, all related images will be re-build and push.
+Moreover, each day at 1:00 am GMT+1, a cronjob start to re-build each image and push.

 ## 🌎 Global specification